ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 ## 4. Create Additional Apps

+To create a new Ontimize application (perhaps the model or database has changed) or you have new templates to test.

 With the project open in your IDE, use the **terminal window** to create a new Ontimize application in a named directory under 'ui':

 ```bash